 3. Operate at the right frequency.

-Even though lower frequencies give lower current consumptions, it is generally better to finish the job quickly to be able to go to sleep; in other words, a higher frequency might give better energy efficiency.
-If the different parts of the system require different needs (i.e. USART needs 4 MHz, but the CPU needs 8 MHz), use pre-scalers for clock domains to make the frequency selection optimal.
+Although lower frequencies give lower current consumptions, it is generally better to finish the job quickly to be able to go to sleep.
+In other words, a higher frequency might give a better energy efficiency.
+If the different parts of the system require different needs (i.e., USART needs 4 MHz, but the CPU needs 8 MHz), use pre-scalers for clock domains to make the frequency selection optimal.